VidakM/vidakm.github.io/_posts/2023-12-28-regions_domains_dns.md

 #### Customer API
 Customer APIs, whose purpose is to enable customer integration as means of selling value should be separated from BFF APIs.
 As these services are not BFFs but backend services that expose APIs directly to customers, they can have varying loads and throughput and often place strains on scalability in different patterns from Apps and BFFs.
 It can be lucrative to combine multiple BFFs into a single Customer API too, which should be avoided as usage from one category might affect the others.
 We want the ability to scale the app and Customer API independently.

-Customer APIs are often deployed to dedicated clusters and often have dedicated read-only DB replicas following :flags:CQRS and state in Event Driven Services.
+Customer APIs are often deployed to dedicated clusters and often have dedicated read-only DB replicas following [( :flags:CQRS and state in Event Driven Services )](/blog/2023/cqrs_and_state/).

 As they are generic endpoints for integrations, they are not segmented per customer but instead directly use API as subdomains.
 Customers are identified using tokens.
 This also eliminates confusion if an API is used internally, externally or both.